felix-hilden/sphinx-codeautolink/docs/src/examples.rst

 To include only in specific documents, see the ``html-page-context`` event and the :meth:`Sphinx.add_css_file` function.
-For example, you can add similar dotted lines as this documentation and change the hover colour:
+For example, you can add similar underlines as this documentation and change the hover colour:

 .. code:: css

    /* static/custom.css */
    .sphinx-codeautolink-a{
-       border-bottom-color: #aaa;
+       border-bottom-color: #ccc;
-       border-bottom-style: dotted;
+       border-bottom-style: solid;
        border-bottom-width: 1px;
    }
    .sphinx-codeautolink-a:hover{